 Housed in a ~1.5 inch gem jar as shown.

-|These slices are from the Mount Simon complex of Wisconsin and represent a beach deposit from a series of barrier islands.
+|This is very interesting material that comes from the Mount Simon complex of Wisconsin and

+represents a beach deposit from a series of barrier islands.
 The distinct banding in the

 |Cambrian Beach Sandstone - £12/$20